Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than an actual fact.

 Many people believe Eve was a mythical person, but the Bible does not treat her that way.
 The Bible genealogy of Jesus runs clearly from Eve directly to Mary.
 God would not deceive us by starting with a fictitious person.
 See Bible study here on people before Adam for reasons why Adam and Eve were real people.

 We don't know any details about how God created Eve, but here are some new thoughts to consider in light of linguistic knowledge and modern science:

 Translation of 'rib.'
 In the original Hebrew, the word is 'tsela,' translated as 'rib' in the King James Bible and most English Bibles ever since.
 That Hebrew word is used 41 times in the Old Testament, but Genesis 2:21 is the only time the word is translated as 'rib.'
 All other times it is translated as 'side,' a clarification many English translations now acknowledge in a footnote.

 Cloning.
-Cloning of humans is possible but illegal.
+Cloning of humans is now possible but illegal.
 The first mammal cloned was Dolly, the sheep, in 1996, from a cell taken from the mammary gland of a donor sheep.
 It proved that a cell from the side of a body can create a whole new individual without sperm or egg.
 Cloning of animals is now common and big business (especially cloning of race horses).
-Ancient people would have no understanding of this, but it appears now that God may have formed Eve through some kind of cloning.
+Ancient people would have no understanding of this, but it appears to us now that God may have formed Eve through some kind of cloning.

-Regardless of how God did it – by bone or by tissue – this was apparently the first miracle; i.e., the first time God suspended natural laws to do something unusual and special.
+Regardless of how God did it – by bone or by tissue – this was apparently the first miracle; i.e., the first time God suspended natural laws to do something very unusual and special.

 God could have just 'placed' (from the outside) a woman in the Garden – like he did Adam – but instead chose to bypass the normal birth and maturation process.
 God fashioned an instant wife for Adam.